 Kelli Murray’s love for children and drive to help them heal motivated her to become a social worker.
 Since receiving her MSW from the University of Utah in 2009, Kelli has worked with children through Wasatch Mental Health, Utah Foster Care, and the Family Support & Treatment Center, where she currently works as a therapist.
-Kelli is passionate about working with victims of childhood sexual abuse.
-Kelli is devoted to teaching abuse prevention and helping families and loved ones support victims through the healing process.
+Working at Family Support she has discovered her love for working with all ages, especially adults.
+Kelli is passionate about working with people struggling with depression, anxiety and victims of childhood abuse.
+Kelli is devoted to teaching abuse prevention and helping families and loved ones support one another through the healing process.

 In addition to her professional work, Kelli enjoys spending time with her family, sewing, reading, board games and doing puzzles.